About Tri-State Trails

 Rachel Culley - GIS Analyst & Planner

 Rachel is passionate about the power active transportation has to improve economic vitality, public health, and civic equity.
 A recent graduate of the University of Cincinnati’s Bachelor of Urban Planning program at the College of Design, Architecture, Art and Planning, with a Certificate of GIS, Rachel supported Tri-State Trails' Trail Monitoring Program in 2018 and 2019.
 Since 2020 Rachel has been supporting Tri-State Trails' Regional Trails Plan database management, Trail Monitoring Program, community outreach, grant writing, membership, and research efforts.
 Rachel's ultimate goal is to help Tri-State Trails make more informed, equitable decisions based on geospatial and data analysis.
 Reach out to Rachel for all of your GIS, Trail Monitoring, and membership inquiries.

 Caitlin Sparks - Communication & Events Manager

 Caitlin believes safely connecting people to their community and the greater outdoors is not just good recreational fun but the future of how we travel and thrive.
-She came to Tri-State Trails in October 2021 from Kentuckians For The Commonwealth where she worked as the Visual Communications Manager helping build campaigns advancing voting rights, clean energy, and a fair democracy across the state.
+She came to Tri-State Trails in October 2021 from Kentuckians For The Commonwealth where she worked as the Visual Communication Manager helping build campaigns advancing voting rights, clean energy and a fair democracy across the state.
 She grew up in Boone County, Kentucky where she attended Northern Kentucky University graduating with a Bachelor in Fine Arts.
-When Caitlin’s not working she enjoys riding bikes with friends, hanging out with her two cats Yin and Mons, and listening to podcasts at home in Dayton, Kentucky.
+Caitlin is the Board Chair of the Dayton, KY Park Board and a Board member of the Village Green Foundation in Northside, home to MoBo Bicycle Co-op.